akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The King roared with excited laughter, in sudden recognition.

 ‘Ha!
 Then it all returns to me!
 My father the King gave your father a purse of silver for his damp trouble, and my brother a whipping for his damp clothes.
-Your father went fishing for lampreys in the Severn and caught a loach with a wet wit instead.
+Your father went ing for lampreys in the Severn and caught a loach with a wet wit instead.
 My brother Robert was ever more a sodden worm than a lord, and would have stayed on the riverbed had the Red‑Wolf not hauled him to the bank.‘

 The King beamed, shaking his head in surprise.
 ‘Well, aren’t you a fine she-wolf!
 Now, do not delay but go, tell your father that I shall visit him next week to hear him tell it anew…‘